-- The publisher accepts that the editor and editorial board entitled to make all the decisions related to reviewing, editorial and publication processes.
+- The publisher accepts that the editor and editorial board are entitled to make all the decisions related to reviewing, editorial, and publication processes.

-- All stakeholders should not hesitate to contact the publisher, if they see or recognise any unethical conduct or behaviour.
+- All stakeholders should not hesitate to contact the publisher if they see or recognize any unethical conduct or behavior.

-İntentionally or not, plagiarism means breaching of research ethics.
-Publishing a piece of work having similar or the same content with other studies without citing them is an ethical misconduct as well as being an offense against law.
-The editorial board has the rights to act in accordance with COPE’s rules and regulations in case of any claim related to a manuscript having plagiarism, referencing manipulation and/or data forgery.
+İntentionally or not, plagiarism means breaching research ethics.
+Publishing a piece of work having similar or the same content as other studies without citing them is ethical misconduct as well as an offense against the law.
+The editorial board has the right to act in accordance with COPE’s rules and regulations in case of any claim related to a manuscript having plagiarism, referencing manipulation, and/or data forgery.
 The authors are required to send their plagiarism reports to email@example.com when they submit their manuscripts to JIRTE.
 The manuscripts having correspondences with other studies over 25% will be sent back to their authors without the initiation of the peer-review policy.
 The authors may submit their manuscripts after ensuring that the correspondence report of their respective manuscripts shows less than 25% similarity.

 Misconduct of Scientific Research and Publication Ethics

-- Forgery: Using data that does not actually exists or being distorted;
+- Forgery: Using data that does not actually exist or being distorted;

-- Distortion: Distorting, spoiling or corrupting research records or data; Claiming that some tools or materials have been used in the research that are not actually been utilised for the study.
-Altering, distorting or shaping the research results to fit in the interests of those persons or institutions supporting the research;
+- Distortion: Distorting, spoiling, or corrupting research records or data; Claiming that some tools or materials have been used in the research that are not actually being utilized for the study.
+Altering, distorting, or shaping the research results to fit in the interests of those persons or institutions supporting the research;

 - Duplication: Using the same research data in more than one piece of work;

-- Slicing: Dividing the results of a research into several pieces that violates its integrity of it and then publishing them as a separate research paper;
+- Slicing: Dividing the results of research into several pieces that violate its integrity of it and then publishing them as a separate research paper;

-- Not indicating/including the relevant information about persons/institutions/organisations supporting the research and their support;
+- Not indicating/including the relevant information about persons/institutions/organizations supporting the research and their support;

 - Citing those dissertations/theses or papers that have not yet been submitted or published;